-With all ETS trains currently terminating at Gemas, you can take the ETS train to either Tampin (also called Pulau Sebang) or Gemas.
+With all ETS trains currently terminating at Gemas, to get to Johor by train you will first have to take the ETS train to Gemas.

 To see the latest ETS train timetable for all services to the south, see the following link: